 Lifeline Program Information

-The Lifeline Program is a federal program that provides a monthly benefit on home or wireless phone and broadband internet service to eligible households.
-The Lifeline benefit can lower the cost of your monthly phone or internet bill.
-Only one benefit is available per household;* either phone service (home or wireless) or internet (home or mobile), but not both.
+Lifeline is a federal program that provides a monthly benefit on home internet service to eligible households.
+The Lifeline benefit can lower the cost of your monthly internet bill.
+Only one benefit is available per household* – either home or mobile internet service, but not both.

 - Supplemental Nutrition Assistance Program (SNAP), formerly known as Food Stamps